mbarkhau/sbk/lit/030_user_guide.md

 The greatest risk to your funds is human error (rather than for example a software bug), but it's worth breaking down what these errors typically look like:

  - Bad IT Security: For convenience you may prefer to use your regular Windows based, network connected computer, or your regular smartphone not realizing that it has a back-door or may eventually have a back-door when it is infected with a virus.
-An attacker can then read the wallet files from your computer or use a keyboard logger to evesdrop your wallet seed as you type it.
+An attacker can then read the wallet files from your computer or use a keyboard logger to eavesdrop your wallet seed as you type it.
  - Lack of Knowledge: You may have a poor understanding of how to use your wallet.
 You might for example not know the difference between [the PIN to your wallet and your wallet seed][href_twitter_pschiff_idiot].
-Without appreceating this difference, you may never write down your wallet seed and lose your bitcoin when you switch to a new device or directly after you close the wallet software.
+Without appreciating this difference, you may never write down your wallet seed and lose your bitcoin when you switch to a new device or directly after you close the wallet software.
  - Misplaced Trust: If you don't trust your technical abilities, you may prefer to trust others to do this for you.
 The trouble is that the people you trust may turn out to [either be scammers or grossly negligent][href_wiki_emptygox].

 [href_twitter_pschiff_idiot]: https://twitter.com/PeterSchiff/status/1220135541330542592